 Two grips work well with the chipper.
 The first is a traditional interlocking or overlapping grip, much like you would see with an iron or wood.
 The other grip is the same one you would use for putting.

-A putting grip works well for the chipper because the club does not need to be taken back like an iron, but rather just a few inches like a putter.
+The chipper’s putting grip works well because the club does not need to be taken back like an iron, but rather just a few inches like a putter.

 Can I use my golf chipper like a putter?